William Street tunnel: Tunnelling

 The tunnels were dug by a single tunnel boring machine (TBM) named the Sandgroper, after the endemic insect.
-The TBM was launched from Esplanade station, boring north to the Roe Street dive structure via William Street station, before being transported back to Esplanade station to bore the second tunnel.
-Due to the tunnel being dug at a shallow level below buildings on William Street through sandy soil with high groundwater, an earth pressure balance TBM was chosen, which provides pressure at the cutter head to minimise ground settlement.
-Special features of the TBM included a ground anchor detector, due to the ground anchors left behind following the construction of basements along William Street.
-Manufactured by Mitsubishi Heavy Industries in Kobe, Japan, the TBM cost $10 million, was 60 m long and weighed 300 tonne.
-The TBM arrived in Perth in April 2005. and was lifted into the Esplanade station box on 14 August 2005.
+The TBM was launched from Esplanade station, boring north to Roe Street via William Street station, before being transported back to Esplanade station to bore the second tunnel.
+Ground conditions along the alignment varied significantly, ranging from soft estuarine muds near the Swan River to dense cemented sands and stiff to hard clays.
+As the tunnel was dug at a shallow level below buildings on William Street through sandy soil with high groundwater, an earth pressure balance TBM was chosen, which provides pressure at the cutter head to minimise ground settlement.
+Although the tunnel's vertical alignment was designed to avoid known ground anchors, which were used in the construction of basements along William Street, the TBM was fitted with three ground anchor detectors to identify any undocumented anchors that could otherwise cause ground settlement.
+The detectors could also be used to discover abandoned wells, many of which had poorly documented locations.
+Striking these could damage the TBM and cause ground settlement if they were not backfilled correctly when they were abandoned.
+Knife edge cutters were fitted to the TBM to break through these obstacles.
+Manufactured by Mitsubishi Heavy Industries in Kobe, Japan, the TBM cost $10 million, was 60 m long, and weighed 300 tonne.
+The TBM arrived in Perth in April 2005 and was lifted into the Esplanade station box on 14 August 2005.